Gunmen assassinate Haitian president at his home, hunt launched for killers

 The Pan American Health Organization (PAHO) expressed concern on Wednesday that the violence could deal a setback to efforts to fight COVID-19 in Haiti - one of only a handful of countries worldwide that has yet to administer a single shot of coronavirus vaccine.

-Reporting by Andre Paultre in Port-au-Prince with additional reporting by Ezequiel Abiu Lopez in Santo Domingo; Susan Heavey, Mark Hosenball and Doina Chiacu in Washington; and Stefanie Eschenbacher in Mexico City Writing by Sarah MarshEditing by Daniel Flynn, Mark Heinrich and Rosalba O’Brien
+Reporting by Andre Paultre in Port-au-Prince with additional reporting by Ezequiel Abiu Lopez in Santo Domingo; Mohammad Zargham, Susan Heavey, Mark Hosenball, Doina Chiacu, Humeyra Pamuk, Daphne Psaledakis and Patricia Zengerle in Washington; Kanishka Singh in Bengaluru; and Stefanie Eschenbacher in Mexico City Writing by Sarah MarshEditing by Daniel Flynn, Mark Heinrich and Rosalba O’Brien

 Our Standards: The Thomson Reuters Trust Principles.